How Abandonment Shows Up in Adulthood and Why Insight Alone Doesn’t Set You Free

 It can look like:

-• Replaying conversations on a loop
+• Replaying conversations repeatedly

 • Over-explaining or over-apologising

-• Anticipating rejection, and sometimes provoking it
+• Anticipating rejection, sometimes testing it

 Thinking feels safer than feeling.